IngyinnK/My-Excel-Projects/README.md

-# 📊 Excel Retail & Sales Analysis Project

-## 📌 Overview
-This project was completed during a **Data Technician Bootcamp** and focuses on analysing retail and sales datasets using **Microsoft Excel**.
-The aim was to explore sales performance, customer demographics, and product trends by applying core spreadsheet analysis techniques.

-## 🧠 Skills Demonstrated
-- Excel formulas and functions: `SUM`, `SUMIF`, `AVERAGE`, `AVERAGEIF`
-- Date functions: `DATE`, `MONTH`, `YEAR`
-- Lookup and data extraction: `VLOOKUP`, `UNIQUE`
-- Logical functions: `SWITCH`
-- Data filtering and sorting
-- Creating **PivotTables** to summarise large datasets
-- Building **charts and visualisations** to communicate insights

-## 📂 Key Tasks
-- Analysed retail and product sales datasets
-- Calculated totals, averages, and conditional metrics using formulas
-- Created PivotTables to analyse sales by **country, age group, gender, and product**
-- Categorised product sales performance using the `SWITCH` function
-- Developed charts to visualise sales trends and patterns
+# 📊 Excel Sales Analysis using Microsoft Excel

+## 📌 Project Overview
+This project was completed as part of a **Data Technician Bootcamp** and focuses on analysing retail and product sales datasets using **Microsoft Excel**.

+The goal of the project was to explore sales performance, identify customer purchasing trends, and summarise product demand across different regions.
+Excel tools such as formulas, PivotTables, filtering, and charts were used to transform raw data into meaningful insights.

+## 🎯 Project Objectives

+The objectives of this project were to:
+✔ Analyse retail sales data to identify patterns and trends
+✔ Calculate key metrics such as totals and averages
+✔ Categorise product sales using logical Excel functions
+✔ Summarise large datasets using PivotTables
+✔ Present insights through charts and data visualisations

+## 📂 Dataset
+The dataset includes information about:
+- 🛍 Product categories
+- 📈 Sales volume
+- 🌍 Regions and markets
+- 👥 Customer demographics
+- 💰 Commission and sales performance
+This data was used to analyse **product demand, customer behaviour, and regional performance**.

+## 🧠 Excel Skills Applied
+### 🔢 Excel Functions
+The following Excel formulas were used in the analysis:

+- `SUM`
+- `SUMIF`
+- `AVERAGE`
+- `AVERAGEIF`
+- `DATE`
+- `MONTH`
+- `YEAR`
+- `UNIQUE`
+- `VLOOKUP`
+- `SWITCH`

+Example formula used to categorise product sales:
+=SWITCH(TRUE, C2>600,"High", C2>=300,"Medium","Low")

+### 📊 Data Analysis Techniques

+- Filtering datasets to focus on specific segments
+- Sorting values from largest to smallest
+- Creating PivotTables to summarise large datasets
+- Comparing product performance across regions
+- Analysing customer demographics

+## 📊 Data Analysis Process
+### 1️⃣ Data Exploration
+The dataset was explored using **sorting and filtering** to identify patterns and understand the structure of the data.

+### 2️⃣ Data Calculations
+Excel formulas were applied to calculate:
+- Total commissions
+- Average sales values
+- Conditional metrics using `SUMIF` and `AVERAGEIF`

+### 3️⃣ PivotTable Analysis
+PivotTables were used to summarise and analyse data across multiple dimensions such as:
+- Country
+- Age group
+- Gender
+- Product category
+- County

+### 4️⃣ Data Visualisation
+Charts and PivotCharts were created to visualise sales trends and customer behaviour.

 ## 🔍 Key Insights
+Some key insights discovered during the analysis:
-- Adult customers (35–64) represented a major purchasing demographic
+📌 Adult customers (35–64) represent a strong purchasing demographic
-- Female adult customers contributed strongly to overall sales
+📌 Female adult customers contribute significantly to overall sales
-- Youth customers showed the lowest sales activity across markets
+📌 Youth customers generate the lowest sales across markets
-- PivotTable analysis helped identify top-performing regions and product categories
+📌 Certain regions show higher demand for specific products

 ## 🛠 Tools Used
-- Microsoft Excel
+- 📊 Microsoft Excel
-- PivotTables & PivotCharts
+- 📈 PivotTables & PivotCharts
+- 🔢 Excel formulas and functions
+- 🔍 Data filtering and sorting
+- 📉 Charts and visualisations

+## 📈 Conclusion
+This project demonstrates how **Microsoft Excel can be used as a powerful data analysis tool** to explore retail datasets and generate actionable insights.
+Through this project I developed skills in:
+- Data exploration
 - Excel formulas and functions
+- PivotTable analysis
-- Data filtering and sorting
+- Data visualisation

-## 🎯 Outcome
-This project strengthened my ability to work with structured datasets, apply Excel analytical techniques, and present insights using visualisations and summary tables.